roytang/blog/content/post/2016/09/investigating-the-drug-killings.md

   * Do we have data on the incidence rate of police killings during the president's term in Davao?
 How did it compare to other areas?
   * If relatives of those killed suspect foul play, who can they turn to?
 Most of them will be poor with limited resources, do we need to provide them legal assistance?

-Suspects killed while in custody (mainly "nang-agaw ng baril&#8221;):
+Suspects killed while in custody (mainly "nang-agaw ng baril"):

   * How many suspects have been killed while in custody (compared with arrests)?
 How does this rate compare with previous years and administrations?
   * What is the protocol or procedure for officers handling suspects in custody?
 Are there any procedures to prevent the suspect being able to grab officers' weapons?
 Are all officers given the proper training re: these rules?